aimacode/aima-python/lite/README.md

-- Verify in-browser execution across browsers (Pyodide runs only in a real browser, so this cannot be checked in headless CI — the CI job only proves the static site *builds*).
+- Verify in-browser execution across browsers (Pyodide runs only in a real browser, so this cannot be checked in headless CI — the CI job only proves the static site *builds*; the notebook code is separately validated against a numpy/networkx/sortedcontainers/scipy environment that mirrors Pyodide).
-- Port any remaining lightweight notebooks (e.g. mdp, learning's non-Keras parts) once their in-browser behaviour is confirmed.
 - Decide whether to grow this into a full MyST / Jupyter Book textbook companion.